Slow-Cooked Herbed Turkey

 - 1 teaspoon salt

 - Drain and discard marinade from turkey.
 Transfer turkey breasts to a 5-qt. slow cooker.
-Add reserved marinade; cover and cook on high for 4-1/2 to 5 hours or until juices run clear and a meat thermometer reads 170°.
+Add reserved marinade; cover and cook on high until a thermometer reads 170°, 4-5 hours.
 Let stand for 10 minutes before slicing.